 What IS Mindful Medical Massage Therapy?

 Yet there are those who claim to be THE “Real Deal” in Medical Massage, as if THEY were THE only “true source” of medical massage theory and practice.
-YET, some of them use the EXACT opposite principles & practices of treatment than people like ME who ALSO claim to be doing “medical massage.”
+YET, some of them use the EXACT opposite principles & practices of treatment than for example, people like ME who ALSO claim to be doing “medical massage.”

-So we will here attempt to give a generalized, yet highly relevant answer to the question.
-Then, we will give a more in-depth description of what WE think “Conscious, Clinical / Medical Massage or Bodywork Therapy” really IS, or more accurately, COULD BE, and how WE use it here with the DSL Method Of Yoga, Bodywork & Whole Health Practices.
+Then, we’ll give a more in-depth description of what WE think “Conscious, Clinical / Medical Massage or Bodywork Therapy” really IS, or more accurately, COULD BE, or How WE Think About It, and how WE use it here with the DSL Method Of Yoga, Bodywork & Whole Health Practices.

 Then, “massage therapy” went through a multi-decade period where it was associated more with purely aesthetic purposes or even prostitution.
 That, no doubt, was part of a public relations campaign from (so-called) “orthodox” (drug, surgery, radiation) medicine, to discredit massage as a valid health care modality.